-Risk Level: Moderate Country Overview: In some parts of Tunisia, the security situation is hazardous, with specific areas extremely unsafe.
+In some parts of Tunisia, the security situation is hazardous, with specific areas extremely unsafe.
 It is advised to exercise increased caution in Tunisia due to terrorism.
 Terrorist groups active in the country pose a significant threat to travelers in the region.
 A state of emergency has been in effect since November 24, 2015.
 The state of emergency has been extended numerous times, with the most recent extension extending it to December 31, 2024.

 On July 26, 2022, President Saied was declared the victor in a constitutional referendum he had called for to solidify his hold on power.
 The victory allowed him to appoint judges and government ministers and introduce laws.

 Tunisia is scheduled to hold elections this year, with President Saied's term due to end in October.
 Under his rule, Tunisia has seen attacks on both the judiciary and journalists, stoking fears of democratic backsliding and rising authoritarianism.
 President Saied has also overseen a poor-performing economy, which could impact the coming election.

 It is advised to avoid all travel to the Mount Chaambi National Park area, including the town of Kasserine and areas along the Libyan border, including the city of Ben Guerdane and the immediate surrounding area, and the militarized zone south of the towns of El Borma and Dhehiba.
 It is also advised to limit all but essential travel to areas south of, including the towns of Nefta, Douz, Medenine, and Zaris and the Governorates of Le Kef, Jendouba, and Sidi Bou Zid.

-The US government has limited ability to provide emergency services to US citizens in some areas of Tunisia.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in some areas of Tunisia.

 Turkey

-Risk Level: Moderate

-Country Overview:

 The security situation in some parts of Turkey is hazardous, with specific areas considered highly unsafe.
 It is advised to reconsider travel to Turkey due to terrorism and arbitrary detentions.

-There is a high risk to personal safety and security because terrorist groups continue to plot attacks
+There is a high risk to personal safety and security because terrorist groups continue to plot attacks in Turkey.

-in Turkey.
 Government security officials have detained individuals who appear primarily politically motivated on scant or secret grounds.
 Most episodes have occurred in southeast regions of the country, such as Ankara and Istanbul.

 The war in Gaza has increased regional tensions, leading to ongoing demonstrations in various parts of Turkey.
 Significant protests have occurred outside diplomatic facilities related to the conflict, particularly Israeli diplomatic missions in major cities such as Ankara and Istanbul.
-Travelers are recommended to avoid demonstrations as they can deteriorate into violence.
-Since the beginning of 2023, there has been a surge in gastrointestinal infections, with over 200 cases of Salmonella detected from travelers returning from Turkey.
-To protect themselves from potential diseases, travelers should take precautions with food and water.
+Travelers should avoid large public gatherings and demonstrations and monitor local news.

 It is advised to avoid all travel within 10km of the border of Syria, the city of Diyarbakir, Sirnak province, and Hakkari province.